 You can also create a mobile-only website.
 These are denoted with the “m.” prefix in the URL bar of a browser.
 This was once a widely adopted approach with designers creating websites for mobile platforms by attuning the elements and layout according to a dedicated format.
 However, there is a major drawback to this approach.
 Opting for a separate website rather than using responsive or adaptive web design requires huge amounts of time invested in maintenance in order to always keep the two versions of a website in tune with each other.
 All things considered, it is no wonder that mobile-first web design has become a relic of the past.

-Well, this is not an easy question to answer as it depends on what you wish to achieve with your website.
+Well, this is not an easy question to answer as it depends on what you wish to achieve with your web pages.

 When developing responsive websites, designers usually start in the middle of the resolution scale.
-As only one design is made, they use media queries to determine which adjustments would take place on the lower and higher resolutions.
-This approach has proven to bode well with users since uniformity and seamlessness across all platforms most often translate into a good user experience.
-Keep in mind that responsive web design requires a lot of testing across different devices in order to maintain the visual hierarchy despite all the content and elements shuffling.
+As only one design is made, they use media queries to determine which adjustments would take place on the lower and higher resolutions, especially for smaller screens like mobile phones.
+This approach has proven to bode well with users since uniformity and seamlessness across all platforms most often translate into a good UX design experience.
+Keep in mind that responsive web design requires a lot of testing across different devices to ensure a mobile-friendly experience and maintain the visual hierarchy despite all the content and elements shuffling.

 SEO is another major upside of responsive web design as it makes your site more search engine friendly.

-Besides all the advantages that responsive web design offers, there are also a couple of things that can cause a headache:
+Despite the advantages that responsive web design offers, there are also challenges:

-- As your website adjusts its elements to fit different screen sizes, you may find some of the advertisements that you have added suddenly not fitting the available real estate.
+- As your website adjusts its elements to fit different screen sizes, some advertisements might not fit the available space.

-Adaptive design aims for the best user experience possible across all devices.
-Unlike responsive design, adaptive design offers tailor-made solutions that adapt to users’ needs.
-The development starts with the lowest resolution version of the website as designers work their way up through the six previously mentioned standard resolutions to the highest.
+- On the other side, adaptive design (often termed an adaptive site) aims for the best user experience possible across all devices.
+It offers tailor-made solutions that adapt to users’ needs.
+Development usually begins with the lowest resolution version of the website, progressing through the various standard resolutions.

 When choosing between these two approaches, it is crucial to carefully study the pros and cons of both designs.
 While it is certainly tempting to blindly stick to a responsive design due to its seamless experience across devices, cheaper development, and better SEO, make sure not to miss the bigger picture.